genisyskernel/koyotecoin/doc/translation_process.md

 # Translations

 The Koyotecoin-Core project has been designed to support multiple localihowlions.
 This makes adding new phrases, and completely new languages easily achievable.
-For managing all application translations, Koyotecoin-Core makes use of the Transifex online translation management tool.
+For managing all application translations.

-### Helping to translate (using Transifex)
+### Helping to translate

-Transifex is setup to monitor the GitHub repo for updates, and when code containing new translations is found, Transifex will process any changes.
-It may take several hours after a pull-request has been merged, to appear in the Transifex web interface.

 Multiple language support is critical in assisting Koyotecoin’s global adoption, and growth.
 One of Koyotecoin’s greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.

-See the [Transifex Koyotecoin project](https://www.transifex.com/koyotecoin/koyotecoin/) to assist in translations.
-You should also join the translation mailing list for announcements - see details below.

 ### Writing code with translations